thi-ng/umbrella/packages/cache/README.md

 ## About

-In-memory cache implementations with ES6 Map-like API and different expunge strategies.
-Supports any types for both keys & values.
+In-memory cache implementations different expunge strategies.
 This package is still in early development and currently the only strategies available are:

 - **LRU**: Least Recently Used

+### Features

+- ES6 Map-like API (with minor differences)
+- Supports any types for both keys & values
+- Customizable cache limits (no. of items / actual size)
+- Customizable key equality checks (@thi.ng/api/equiv by default)
+- Optional item release callbacks (to clean up resources when value is expunged)

 ## Installation